 Our route contours below Hatch Point for more than 30 miles.
 Much of it easy road walking with beautiful views of cliffs, rock formations, occasional glimpses of the Colorado River, and in the distance – the Needles of Canyonlands NP.

-On many trips we tend to hike late and settle for subpar camping.
-While we can’t always avoid situations with crummy camps, when possible on this trip we are trying to camp a little earlier in the evening.
+On many trips we tend to hike late and settle for subpar camping – making much effort for our camp to be leave no trace.
+While we can’t always avoid situations with crummy camps, when possible on this trip we want to camp a little earlier in the evening.
 Shorter mileage goals and the landscape make this a little more feasible on the Hayduke.

-Just as we were discussing this approach to camping, the rain clouds that had lingered since morning strated sprinkling.
-We looked at our maps to the terrain ahead (open and exposed, rolling country).
+Just as we were discussing this approach to camping, the rain clouds that had lingered since morning started sprinkling.
+With a dark rain cell in the distance, we knew the rain was coming.
+We looked at our maps and considered the terrain ahead (open and exposed, rolling country).
+Not much promise of a good camp.
 Time to put ideas into practice!
 The next wash we saw, we went up looking for a home for the night.

 Gabriel found a nice spot by a pour off, out of the wind.
-But I am leary of such places on wet nights (even if conditions are not set up for flash floods).
-More rain coming down we looked up on a slickrock ledge and found an ideal mini ampitheatre for a tent, mostly out of the wind and not at all in the wash!
+But I am leery of such places on wet nights (even if conditions are not set up for flash floods).
+More rain coming down we looked up on a slickrock ledge and found an ideal mini amphitheater for a tent, mostly out of the wind and not at all in the wash!

 We quickly got to work setting up the tent.
 Thanks to our Alpine Lakes High Route trip with Brett and Blake last August, our tent was ready for setup on a rock using rocks to string out the guy lines.
 (Thanks B and B for an awesome trip and campsite!!)